qianlishun/WiFi_Detect_Mac/README.md

 The project uses CoreWLAN and Airport to implement.

-CoreWLAN cannot obtain the SECURITY method of Wi-Fi,
+CoreWLAN cannot obtain the SECURITY type of Wi-Fi,

 So, I call airport with NSTask to get information: